10 Best Herbal Syrups For Indigestion

 glycyrrhiza glabra syrup

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing properties, particularly in addressing symptoms of indigestion.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing effects on the digestive system.

 cuminum cyminum syrup